© 2020 Baptist Health. All Rights Reserved.

 Using weight machines

 Always talk with your doctor before beginning a new exercise routine.
 That is especially true if you have been diagnosed with osteoporosis.
-Some exercises could up your risk of breaking a bone.
-If you're a senior, learn more about exercise and aging by taking our quiz.
+Some exercises could raise your risk of breaking a bone.
+Learn more about exercise and aging in this quiz.